orb-community/pktvisor/RFCs/2021-04-16-76-collection-policies.md

 and attach handlers to it.
 Processing takes place, and the data is exposed for sinks to collect.
 These policies may be given directly to pktvisor via command line or through the Admin API if available.

+Policies require a `kind` to indicate the type of policy being applied.

 `collection-policy-anycast.yaml`

 ```yaml